-It’s probably not the best idea to deny that the industry is suffering, and once you can get past that, you’ll see that there are many magazines who have found ways to reduce their suffering, and even flourish.
+It’s probably not the best idea to deny that the industry as a whole has suffered for some time, and once you can get past that, you’ll see that there are many magazines that have found ways to reduce their suffering, and even flourish, especially during the pandemic.
 While major magazines can throw all their money into the pot and see what keeps them afloat, niche magazine publishers are the ones we see paving the way, and on much smaller budgets.
 Here’s our list of how you can adapt your thinking and start turning more visitors into magazine subscribers.

 1. You must put out into the universe what you want people to see.

 You can find Nirvana in magazine publishing by giving more away, and focusing on the needs of your readers.
 This isn’t exactly an uncommon practice.
-Every brand out there who has learned content marketing is giving away an eBook or some kind of free download to build their email list.
-But these downloads are a dime a dozen.
-They are often poorly designed, not well thought-out, because they come from software companies, not magazine publishers.
+Many brands have launched into content marketing thinking it’s all about giving away an eBook or some kind of free download to build their email list, but these downloads are a dime a dozen.
+They are often poorly designed and not well-thought-out because they come from software companies, not magazine publishers.

-It’s unfortunate that there is so much bad free content on the web right now, and it’s no secret that the suffering of the magazine industry hails from this epidemic.
+It’s unfortunate that there is so much bad free content on the web, and it’s no secret that the suffering of the magazine industry hails from this epidemic.
 But what if you could become the light at the end of the crappy content tunnel?
-What if, when someone downloaded your free content, they saw the contrast in good content versus the bad?
+What if, when someone downloaded or otherwise accessed your free content, they saw the contrast in good content versus the bad?

 I think there’s too big of a push to create free content without reminding ourselves that it’s not just about building an email list, it’s also about converting people into paid subscribers.

-You can’t create shallow, boring freebie downloads and expect someone to turn into a paid subscriber.
-It’s rumored that a single article goes through more than a dozen rounds of editing and editors at The New Yorker.
-And as you probably know, The New Yorker isn’t just a reputable magazine, it’s a fashion statement (confirmed by someone we interviewed in our Digital Native Project a few years ago.)
+You can’t create shallow, boring freebies and expect someone to turn into a paid subscriber.
+It’s rumored that a single article goes through more than a dozen rounds of editing at The New Yorker.
+And as you probably know, The New Yorker isn’t just a reputable magazine, carrying one in hand is a fashion statement on public transportation.

 2. You must specialize to attract specialists.

 Nobody says that People is part of their identity.
-When you walk into a girlfriend’s house and she has a stack of People by the toilet, you don’t think, “oh she’s such a People kind of gal.”
-There’s no such thing.
+When you walk into a friend’s house and they have a stack of People by the toilet, you don’t think, “oh they’re such a People kind of person.”
+There’s really no such thing.

 General interest magazines might be entertaining, but nobody holds them to their chest and says, “this is my spirit animal.”

-However, when you see an issue of Ceramics Monthly, or Gluten-Free Living on a friend’s dining room table, just a peek at it can give you insights into what they love and how they self-identify.
+However, when you see an issue of Ceramics Monthly, or WoodenBoat magazine on a friend’s dining room table, just a peek at it can give you insights into what they love and how they self-identify.

 We’ve gone from being ruled by a land of Walmarts, to a new generation who is being charmed by small mom and pop shops.
 You can go to a bagel shop to get just a bagel, not expecting an array of sandwiches and sodas.
 And nobody minds.
 People don’t need one-size-fits all shopping like they don’t need one-size-fits all magazines anymore.
 They don’t want an article in a magazine on how to make a single gluten-free recipe, in a sea of gluten-filled recipes that cover the rest of the pages, they want a magazine dedicated to it.